holonym-foundation/holonym-browser-extension/README.md

 ---THIS README IS OUTDATED---

-This extension accomplishes two tasks:

-- Display a user's Holo when mouse hovers over their Twitter handle.
-- Store credentials that can be used to generate zk proofs of identity.
+This extension store credentials that can be used to generate zk proofs about aspects of one's identity.

 Holonym website: https://holonym.id/

+## Requirements

+- Node ^16.14.2
+- Rollup (used for general bundling)
+- Browserify (used to handle the use of `process` in metamask extension package)

 ## Storage scheme